Sea Glass (novel)

 Sea Glass is a 2002 romance novel by Anita Shreve.
 It is chronologically the second novel in Shreve's informal trilogy to be set in a large beach house on the New Hampshire coast that used to be a convent.
 It is preceded by Fortune's Rocks and followed by The Pilot's Wife.

-Plot introduction
+Summary

 In 1929 New England, the newly married Sexton and Honora Beecher arrange to buy the old beach house they are renting, but when the Depression strikes their small town, their hopes are dashed.
 Sexton goes to work at the nearby mill and becomes involved with a plan to form a union, which eventually leads to disaster; events conspire to undermine the Beechers' marriage as well as their financial hopes and dreams.

-Quote

-"The only problem with looking for sea glass...is that you never look up.
-You never see the view.
-You never see the houses or the ocean, because you're afraid you'll miss something in the sand."